 Location: Cala'n Porter

 Description: Set around an outdoor pool on a hill, Hotel Torralbenc offers air-conditioned rooms with free Wi-Fi.
 It is located in the small town of Alaior, a 10-minute drive from Menorca airport.
 Surrounded by gardens, each room features traditional Menorcan décor with whitewashed walls and exposed beams ceilings.
 There is a pleasant seating area with a flat-screen satellite TV.
 Guests can enjoy traditional island cuisine at Torralbenc’s restaurant, which prepares popular dishes using products sourced from local ecological farms.
 Cala en Porter is just 10 minutes' drive away.
 Here you can find a beautiful beach as well as La Cova d'en Xoroi, a clifftop bar and club offering cocktails and amazing views.

-Menorca enjoys a Mediterranean climate characterised by long, hot summers and short, mild winters.
+Menorca, the north-easternmost of the Balearic Islands, enjoys a Mediterranean climate characterised by hot, sunny summers and mild, wet winters.